-Expenditures which are incurred by an employee or elected official that are of a purely personal nature will not be reimbursed by the City.

-- a) Auto repairs, replacement or towage to personal vehicle when such use has been authorized (see established City procedures for repair to City vehicle); - b) Flight insurance; - c) Personal telephone calls (except those specified in Section 4.242.3 (g) of this article); - d) Expenses for persons other than the employee or elected official, except as specified in Section 4.242.3 (b) 2. [§4.242.4]

-31. Expenditures which are not substantive to LACERS business will not be

-- to LACERS business will not be reimbursed by LACERS, such as: - a) Any expenses related to entertainment and recreational activities; - b) Flight upgrade fees for seats other than coach or economy: - c) Internet usage fees (unless the internet is used for City business); - d) Any expenses related to alcohol and tobacco. - 32.
-The traveler must submit reimbursement for personal expenditures paid by LACERS.
+LAAC Requirement LACERS Policy employee or elected official that are of a purely personal nature will not be reimbursed by the City. a) Auto repairs, replacement or towage to personal vehicle when such use has been authorized (see established City procedures for repair to City vehicle); b) Flight insurance; c) Personal telephone calls (except those specified in Section 4.242.3 (g) of this 31.
+Expenditures which are not substantive to LACERS business will not be reimbursed by LACERS, such as: a) Any expenses related to entertainment and recreational activities; b) Flight upgrade fees for seats other than coach or economy: c) Internet usage fees (unless the internet is used for City business); d) Any expenses related to alcohol and tobacco.
+32. The traveler must submit reimbursement for personal expenditures paid by LACERS.
 If there are portions of the conference or seminar that are entertainment in nature and not business-related (e.g., golf tournaments, musical performances or concerts, etc.), the traveler is required to reimburse LACERS for the cost of these recreational activities.